Accrington Pals: 12th (Reserve) Battalion

-The 12th (Reserve) Battalion, East Lancashire Regimen, was formed on 14 May 1915 at Chadderton Camp, Oldham, from the depot companies of 11th Battalion.
+The 12th (Reserve) Battalion, East Lancashire Regiment, was formed on 14 May 1915 at Chadderton Camp, Oldham, from the depot companies of 11th Battalion.
 This was a local reserve battalion, that is, a reserve battalion for the locally raised (pals) battalion intended to provide trained reinforcements for its parent unit.
 In the autumn of 1915 it was at Prees Heath Camp in the 17th Reserve Brigade.

 On 1 September 1916, it transferred to the Training Reserve (TR) as the 75th Training Reserve Battalion in 17th Reserve Brigade.
 It was redesignated as the 233rd (Infantry) Battalion, TR, (for those who had completed basic training) on 9 July 1917, and on 23 July it joined 205th Bde of 68th Division at Herringfleet in Suffolk.
 On 1 November 1917 it was transferred to the King's (Liverpool Regiment) as 52nd (Graduated) Bn.
 Later it moved to Lowestoft, and in the spring of 1918 it was at Saxmundham.
 In June 1918 it moved to Henham Park, where it remained for the rest of the war.
 After the war it was converted into a service battalion on 8 February 1919 and sent to join the British Army of the Rhine, where it served in 14th Bde of the Lancashire Division until October 1919.
 It was disbanded in Germany on 13 February 1920.